 Some concerns were raised with regards to the possibility that IRP decisions might prevail over local jurisdiction decisions.
 [TO BE REFINED ONCE WE FINALISE IRP PROPOSAL]

 Some concerns are expressed regarding requirement 3 : governing law for contracts with registrars and registries, which might require further investigation.

+Some concerns were raised with regards to the legal viability of government representatives participating in a “community empowerment mechanism” under a membership or designator model (according to the legislation of California)

-While these issues require further investigation, CCWG-Accountability notes that it has not been provided any alternative option that would better fit its requirements at this stage.
-While some commenters suggest that incorporation of Icann under other legal systems, such as Swiss not for profit, would be beneficial, the basis for their assumption remain uncertain, and initial review led the CCWG-Accountability to believe that the gaps above would remain in such a system.
+While these issues require further investigation, The CCWG-Accountability has not yet conducted a substantive examination of alternative jurisdictions that would better fit its requirements.
+While some commenters suggest that incorporation of Icann under other legal systems, such as Swiss not for profit, would be beneficial, the basis for their assumption remain uncertain, with further analysis and deliberation needed on a fact-based approach to be entertained during WS2, in such a system.

 Timeline and next steps :